-You rely on your hip flexors to sit, walk and lift your legs.
+You rely on your hip flexors to sit, walk, and lift your legs.

 When these muscles are tight, it makes these movements uncomfortable.
 Activities such as walking and biking can cause your outer hip muscles to tighten, while prolonged sitting can cause the frontal hip muscles to shorten.
+When your hip muscles stiffen, then it’s a call for you to do yoga for hip flexors!

-Since the hip flexors are connected to the lower back
+Since the hip flexors are connected to the lower back,

 Stand with a wide stance and shift your hips so that they face one side of your body.
 Place your front foot at 90 degrees with your toes pointing forward.
 Place your back leg so that it’s diagonal between the front and side of your body.

-Leave your feet in this position and shift your torso back to the front facing position.
+Leave your feet in this position and shift your torso back to the front-facing position.
 With your palms facing forward, extend your arms straight out to your side.

 Bend at the waist while both of your arms are stretched out to the side ✔